Dodgers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In their last 10 contests, the Dodgers were underdogs just once and were the losers in that contest.
+- Over their last 10 games, the Dodgers have been favored twice and split those games 1-1.

-- When it comes to the total, the Dodgers and their opponents are 5-5-0 in their last 10 games.
+- When it comes to the over/under, the Dodgers and their foes are 6-4-0 in their last 10 contests.

-- The past 10 Dodgers matchups have not had a runline posted by oddsmakers.
+- The Dodgers' previous 10 contests have not had a runline set by bookmakers.
+The average over/under established by bookmakers in Los Angeles' past three games has been 9, a run in which the Dodgers and their opponents have hit the over each time.

 Dodgers Betting Records & Stats

-- The Dodgers have been victorious in two of the five contests they have been chosen as underdogs in this season.
+- The Dodgers have come away with three wins in the six contests they have been listed as the underdogs in this season.

-- Los Angeles has not entered a game this season as a bigger underdog on the moneyline than the +125 odds on it winning this game.
+- Los Angeles has not been a bigger underdog this season than the +170 moneyline set for this game.

-- The moneyline set for this matchup implies the Dodgers have a 44.4% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Dodgers have a 37% chance of pulling out a win.

-- Los Angeles and its opponents have hit the over in 26 of its 48 games with a total this season.
+- So far this season, Los Angeles and its opponents have hit the over in 27 of its 49 games with a total.

 - The Dodgers have played just one game with a spread this season and did not cover in that contest.